 The Integrative Dry Needling Institute LLC is solely an educational resource to provide the knowledge and technical skills necessary to deliver safe and effective dry needling treatment.
 The Integrative Dry Needling Institute LLC does not make policy, claims, or interpretation on professional licensure or scope of practice.
 The Integrative Dry Needling Institute LLC encourages all participants to contact their licensing boards for official positions and rulings related to the practice of dry needling.

 We require each participant to read our pre-course manual that is designed to provide background information, theory and references to prepare them for the course.
-We are also the only provider of dry needling continuing education that has published 2 course textbooks.
+We are also the only provider of dry needling continuing education that has published 3 dry needling textbooks.
 We are currently producing a third textbook that describes the IDN concept and techniques taught in our courses.

 Participants must attend the Foundation Course (Integrative Dry Needling for Pain Management & Sports Rehabilitation) regardless of prior experience or training to qualify to attend the Advanced Course.